vasilakisfil/rails5_api_tutorial/README.md

   * use hypermedia for related resources instead of embedding them
   * have in the same response data that otherwise would require many requests in the client

 By the way, there is a long discussion about what REST means.
-Is just JSONAPI REST as Joy Fielding's defined it?
+Is just JSONAPI as REST as Joy Fielding's defined it?
 Definitely not.
 However, it's more resty than regular JSON response, plus it has a wide support in terms of libraries.

 Moving forward, let's add our first resource, let it be a user.
 But before adding the controller let's add the routes first: